-The EU referendum result and ongoing Brexit negotiations have sparked debate about Britain's relationship with the world and uncertainty about migration.
+The result of the Brexit referendum has sparked debate about Britain's relationship with the world and uncertainty about migration.
 But Brexit is far from the first pivotal moment in Britain's migration story.
 As a response, Migration Museum Project curated the exhibition 'No Turning Back: Seven Migration Moments that Changed Britain'.
 The seven turning points chosen range from the depths of Britain’s history to the present day, and each – whether historical or contemporary – speaks to some of the biggest themes in Britain’s migratory history.
 All had a profound effect on the individuals who lived through them, but what do these moments and the questions they raise mean to people today?

 How does it come to this?

 I was born in Birmingham.
 I’m a woman; I identify as Pakistani; I have a British passport and I’m a Muslim.
 When I was younger, my parents both used to teach the Quran to others in the community.
 When I was six, I finished reading it in Arabic for the first time, and around that time I started wearing the hijab.
 When I got older, my mum asked me if it was something I still wanted to keep.
 I did, and I’ve not decided to take it off since.
 I have a paragraph now for when someone tells me that people who wear the hijab are oppressed or don’t understand why I would choose to wear it.
 I do, and I spent a long time questioning it, and am currently quite comfortable in it.